HaxeFoundation/summit.haxe.org/data/eu-2020/content/intro.md

 <br />

-But we don't sneer at non-developers either, so if you're just curious what this Haxe technology is all about, make your way to the EU Haxe Summit 2020 and find out!
+But we don't sneer at non-developers either, so if you're just curious what this Haxe technology is all about, mark October 14th to 17th in your calendar and make sure to check it out!